Where should I stay in Mexico? Part 1

 Mexico: The Caribbean Side

-Mexico has called your name!
-Now the question is which area is right for you?
-Is it the Caribbean side?
+Mexico’s called your name!
+Now, the question is: which side of the country is right for you?
+Are you drawn to the Caribbean side?

 Popular Riviera Maya Tours/Attractions:

-- Snorkeling the Cenotes (A natural pit, or sinkhole.
-Theory has it they were created by meteors millions of years ago)
+• Snorkeling the Cenotes (natural sinkholes created millions of years ago)

 Popular Cozumel Tours: